Moshe Sternbuch: Rabbinic career

-After the war, Sternbuch immigrated to Israel in order to study Torah and be in close proximity to Yitzchok Zev Soloveitchik.
-He enrolled in the Hebron Yeshiva, and cultivated relationships with rabbis Soloveitchik, the Chazon Ish and Dov Berish Weidenfeld, with whom he used to meet regularly in their homes.
+After the war, Sternbuch immigrated to Israel in order to study Torah and be in close proximity to Rabbi Yitzchok Zev Soloveitchik.
+He enrolled in the Hebron Yeshiva, and cultivated relationships with Soloveitchik, the Chazon Ish and Rabbi Dov Berish Weidenfeld, with whom he used to meet regularly in their homes.

 After his marriage in 1954, Sternbuch moved to an apartment in Jerusalem next to Soloveitchik.
 He was appointed rosh yeshiva of Yeshivat Hamasmidim.
 In 1960, after Soloveitchik's death, the family moved to Bnei Brak, where they resided for the next 20 years.
-Yechezkel Abramsky encouraged Sternbuch to devote himself to strengthening Torah study in Rosh HaAyin, a nearby town with a substantial Yemenite Jewish immigrant population.
+Rabbi Yechezkel Abramsky encouraged Sternbuch to devote himself to strengthening Torah study in Rosh HaAyin, a nearby town with a substantial Yemenite Jewish immigrant population.
 Forgoing an opportunity to establish an elite kollel in Bnei Brak, he established one in Rosh HaAyin and founded Beit Olot, a home for immigrant Mizrahi girls on the model of Bayit L'Pleitot, a similar home for Ashkenazi girls.

 In 1980, Sternbuch took up a position in Johannesburg, South Africa.
 He was involved in outreach there, including giving lectures to medical professionals.
 When he later moved to Jerusalem, many of these South Africans joined him in his new location in Har Nof.

-Starting in 2003, Sternbuch served as ra'avad (Rosh [head] Av Beis Din) of the Edah HaChareidis in Jerusalem.
-On July 20, 2023, Elyakim Schlesinger – a senior rabbi in London – declared Sternbuch as ga'avad (Gaon Av Beis Din) of the Edah HaChareidis via broadcast, succeeding Yitzchok Tuvia Weiss who died exactly one year prior.
-This action was seen as being done with the tacit support of the Va'ad HaPoel (lit.
+Starting in 2003, Sternbuch served as Ra'avad (Head of Court) of the Edah HaChareidis in Jerusalem.
+On July 20, 2023, Elyakim Schlesinger – a senior rabbi in London not affiliated with the Edah – declared Sternbuch as ga'avad (Gaon Av Beis Din) of the Edah HaChareidis via broadcast, succeeding Yitzchok Tuvia Weiss who died exactly one year prior.
+This action was done in defiance of the Va'ad HaPoel (lit.
 'Acting Committee'), which had refrained from taking this step in the immediate aftermath of Weiss' death so as not to anger right-wing elements in the Edah still bristling at Sternbuch's disagreement with Weiss over the permissibility of using a former burial ground as a housing development in Beit Shemesh.
-The controversial ceremony, which was held in the Dushinsky synagogue in Jerusalem, has since been followed by the administration of the Edah HaChareidis thrice putting out a statement declaring that there is currently no ga'avad.
+Following the controversial ceremony, which was held in the Dushinsky synagogue in Jerusalem, the administration of the Edah HaChareidis immediately released a statement declaring that "as always Rabbis will only be appointed by the Administration and Community Leaders", and in the course of time twice issued the statement "there is currently no Gaavad".